Standard #: SC.3.L.15.1

 Classification of Vertebrates

 Students will classify vertebrates into groups based on their characteristics.
 Students will begin with a galley walk of vertebrates in which they examine images of animals and identify characteristics of each type.
-Once they determine the characteristics of each they will sort new animals into their groups based on the characteristics they identified.
+Once they determine the characteristics of each type, they will sort new animals into their groups based on the characteristics they identified.

 Animal Habitat Diorama